abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l //
 list every file only under current directory... so on, which suggests:
 put suffix / to search for directory only,
-or put suffix // to search for file only,
+put suffix // to search for file only,
-or put suffix /// to search for executable file only
+put suffix /// to search for executable file only
 or put suffix //// to search for link only

 $ l \\\\/